-With Pluto transits it ends one chapter and begins a new one.
-Transiting Pluto trine the Sun usually represents an easier transition for any individual towards self-renewal, massive change, and endings.
-Under the transits of Sun trine Pluto people have relocated across country, and it massively indicates a new way (Pluto) of life (Sun) for the individual.
+When transiting Pluto is trine the Sun it usually represents an easier transition for any individual towards self-renewal, massive change, and endings.
+People have relocated across the country, and it massively indicates a new way (Pluto) of life (Sun) for the individual.
 One is leaving behind an old environment and beginning life in a new one, uprooting in a positive sense.
 Such a dramatic adjustment allows us to reinvent the self and our world.

 An important male figure might also undergo a significant ending and a new beginning.
 It could be a death in his life touching him to the core, changing him dramatically, and he may not the man we knew before.
 It is not uncommon for others to remark to a Sun-Pluto transit person that they have undergone a personality change, and this could be a positive or negatively perceived one.

 The unconscious is just the storehouse of negative emotional complexes and our denied primitive drives, but the unconscious is also the repository of undeveloped potentialities and positive traits that have yet to be recognized, worked on and integrated.
 Pluto was the god of buried treasure, and a journey into what is buried in us will unearth hidden riches, some of which we might not have known were there.
 The Gods of Change: Pain, Crisis, and the Transits of Uranus, Neptune, and Pluto (Contemporary Astrology) .